1. Home

 Political Influences and National Unification

-The political implications of the Grand Trunk Railway were no less significant than its economic impact.
-The creation of a railway network complemented the aspirations of British colonial policy-makers who wished to strengthen ties with Canada.
-The railway became a conduit for people and ideas, embodying a means of cultural exchange between different regions of the young Dominion.
+The political implications of the Grand Trunk were no less significant than its economic impact.
+The creation of a rail network complemented the aspirations of British colonial policy-makers who wished to strengthen ties with Canada.
+The railroad became a conduit for people and ideas, embodying a means of cultural exchange between different regions of the young Dominion.

-As the preeminent railway system in British North America, the Grand Trunk Railway (GTR) was reportedly solicited by the federal government shortly after Confederation to explore the possibility of constructing a rail line extending to the Pacific coast in British Columbia.
-However, GTR declined this proposal, compelling the government to legislate the formation of the Canadian Pacific Railway (CPR) to satisfy British Columbia's prerequisites for joining Confederation.
-By the dawn of the 20th century, GTR aimed to expand its operations into Western Canada, fueled by CPR's near-monopoly on rail services and the burgeoning influx of immigrants westward from Ontario.
+As the preeminent railway system in British North America, the GTR was reportedly solicited by the federal government shortly after Confederation to explore the possibility of constructing a rail line extending to the Pacific coast in British Columbia.
+However, GTR declined this proposal, compelling the government to legislate the formation of the Canadian Pacific to satisfy British Columbia's prerequisites for joining Confederation.

 As part of this strategy, the federal government encouraged GTR to acquire the Canada Atlantic Railway (CAR), which had lines stretching southeast from Ottawa to Vermont and west from Ottawa to Georgian Bay.
-GTR effectively assumed control of CAR in 1905, although its acquisition was not officially sanctioned by Parliament until 1914.
+The Grand Trunk effectively assumed control of CAR in 1905, although its acquisition was not officially sanctioned by Parliament until 1914.

 The construction of the GTPR/NTR commenced in 1905, with GTPR opening to traffic in 1914, followed by the NTR in 1915; however, the ill-fated Quebec Bridge along the NTR remained incomplete for several more years.

-At the time of GTR's complete absorption into CNR, the Grand Trunk system comprised approximately 125 smaller railway companies, spanning 8,000 miles within Canada and 1,164 miles in the United States.
+At the time of CN's acquisition, the Grand Trunk's system comprised approximately 125 smaller companies, spanning 8,000 miles within Canada and 1,164 miles in the United States.

 Continuing Influence and Modern Relevance